 In October 2013, Dr. Sandor was awarded the title of Chevalier dans l’ordre de la Légion d´Honneur (Knight in the French National Order of the Legion of Honor), for his accomplishments in the field of environmental finance and carbon trading.
 He holds an honorary degree of Doctor of Science, honoris causa, from the Swiss Federal Institute of Technology (ETH).

-Dr. Sandor is a Board a Member of the Advisory Board of the Center for Financial Stability and the Smithsonian Tropical Research Institute; and a Senior Fellow of the Milken Institute.
+Dr. Sandor is a Board a Member of the Advisory Board of the Center for Financial Stability; and a Senior Fellow of the Milken Institute.
 He served on the board of directors of leading commodity and futures exchanges in the United States and Europe.

 Prior to his business career, Mr. Berko served for nine years as an officer on guided missile destroyers in the United States Navy.
 Mr. Berko was awarded the Navy Commendation Medal for meritorious service.